SalahBioPhysics/MD/ryr1/domains/README.md

 ## The channel pore domain
 ![ryr1](pore.png)
 **Figure 2:** The channel pore domain composed of helices S5 and S6 of the six-transmembrane (6TM) cation channel family.
+A pseudo- voltage-sensor domain (pVSD) spanning helices S1–S4 is linked via a short amphipathic helix to the pore domain, composed of helices S5 and S6.